singhritesh85/update-eks-cluster/README.md

 # update-eks-cluster

 1. Create an EKS Cluster using the terraform script present in my GitHub Repo https://github.com/singhritesh85/terraform-eks-withaddons
-2. Take the backup of eks cluster using velero with the help of shell script
+2. Take the backup of eks cluster using velero with the help of shell script eks-backup-velero.sh.
+3. Take the backup of EBS of Nodes for NodeGroup using the shell script